TheMythologist/tp/docs/DeveloperGuide.md

     Use case resumes at step 3.

 - 3b.
 The given studentID does not exist.
   - 3b1.
-GreyBook shows an error message, possibly suggests a similar studentID
+GreyBook shows an error message, possibly suggesting a similar studentID

     Use case resumes at step 3.